 Krasi (wine) has been produced in Crete since Minoan times, and Crete’s farmers have long made wine for their own consumption.
 Commercial production, however, did not start until the 1930s and only in 1952 did Minos in Peza become the first winery to bottle wine on Crete.

 Today, Crete produces about 20% of Greek wine, most of it through huge cooperatives that aim for higher yields rather than higher quality.
 Much of that type is blended and sold in bulk, and is usually what you get when you order ‘house wine’ in restaurants.
-An ever-growing crop of boutique wineries are overseen by internationally trained winemakers who produce excellent bottled wines.
-Minos-Miliarakis, Lyrakakis and the Sitia Coop are among those producing Crete’s top wines, some of which are exported.
-Wine tourism, too, is picking up as wineries open visitor centres that double as mini-museums and tasting rooms.
+An ever-growing number of boutique wineries are overseen by internationally trained winemakers, who produce excellent bottled wines.
+Minos-Miliarakis, Lyrarakis, Douloufakis and Rhous are among those producing Crete’s top wines, some of which are exported.
+Wine tourism, too, is picking up, as some wineries have opened visitor centres with exhibits and tasting rooms.

 Retsina, white wine flavoured with the resin of pine trees, has taken on an almost folkloric significance with foreigners.
 An acquired taste, it goes well with strongly flavoured mezedhes and seafood.